-With the Tokyo Olympics just around the corner, 2021 will be a big year for sports!
-And it will also be a big year for women’s cycling as the first of a host of structural reforms are rolled out by the UCI (Union Cycliste Internationale).
+With the Tokyo Olympics just around the corner (and the Covid-19 pandemic affecting the whole world), 2020 was still a big year for sports.
+It was also a big year for women’s cycling as the first of a host of structural reforms are rolled out by the UCI (Union Cycliste Internationale).

 A new dawn for women’s cycling

 The UCI has split the peloton into World and Continental Teams to create two divisions.
-And a new minimum wage (already in place in men’s cycling) will be phased in, with increases each year, along with rules around holiday and sickness pay, and maternity cover.
-All this, combined with a revised UCI race calendar and a 10% increase in prize money for the top 20 riders means the women’s sport is definitely on the up.
+And a new minimum wage (already in place in men’s cycling) was phased in, with increases each year, along with rules around holiday and sickness pay, and maternity cover.
+All this, combined with a revised UCI race calendar and a 10% increase in prize money for the top 20 riders meant the women’s sport was definitely on the up.

 The changes have been compared to those in women’s soccer which is also undergoing seismic changes on the back of a successful World Cup in 2019.
-What’s more, people are talking more about women’s sport in general and investors are being attracted by the potential growth in a fresh market.
+What’s more, people were talking more about women’s sport in general, and investors were attracted by the potential growth in a fresh market.

-With all that in mind, now is a good time to start following women’s cycling (if you don’t already).
-But which riders should you look to for inspiration in 2020?
+With all that in mind, it was a good time to start following women’s cycling (if you don’t already).
+But which riders were our biggest inspiration in 2020?

 The finest of her generation

-Vos is a three-time Giro d’Italia Femminile winner, a three-time World Road Champions and a seven-time World Cyclo-cross Champion.
-Now aged 32, she is still one of the topped-ranked (No. 2) cyclists in the world and rides for the UCI Women’s World Team, CCC Liv.
+Vos is a three-time Giro d’Italia Femminile winner, a three-time World Road Champions, and a seven-time World Cyclo-cross Champion.
+She is still one of the topped-ranked (No. 2) cyclists in the world and rides for the UCI Women’s World Team, CCC Liv.
 It would take too long to list all her achievements but safe to say, she is the finest cyclist of her generation.
-She will certainly be prominent in the cycling betting for the major women’s events this year.
+She will certainly be prominent in cycling betting for the major women’s events this year.

 The young pretender